jazjaz122/se_project_coffeeshop/README.md

 ## I'm always striving to enhance this project.
 Here are some of the improvements I have planned:

-- Improved User Interface: Always stricing to have a more visually appealing user interface
+- Improved User Interface: Always striving to have a more visually appealing user interface.
-- Performance Optimizations: I'm always looking to improve website performance
+- Performance Optimizations: I'm always looking to improve website performance.